USMC1941/CS211-Rutgers/Final/README.md

 ## Description

-This is the 2017 CS 211 Spring Final Exam.
+These are both versions of the 2017 CS 211 Spring Final Exam.